-You will be put to sleep with a general anaesthetic and be given a medicine which relaxes your muscles.
+You will be put to sleep with a general anaesthetic and be given a medicine that relaxes your muscles.

-Your psychiatrist will place two electrodes on your head and deliver a short electrical pulse.
-The treatment takes about 20 seconds.
+When asleep, your psychiatrist will place two electrodes on your head and deliver a short electrical pulse that will induce a small seizure.
+You are asleep for 3-5 minutes and the seizure lasts 20-60 seconds.
 You will be asleep and unaware during the treatment.

 You will then be moved to the recovery ward to wake up from the anaesthetic.
-The whole procedure takes around 10-20 minutes and if you’re an outpatient at the hospital you will be able to go home the same day.
+The whole procedure takes around 20 to 30 minutes and if you are an outpatient at the hospital you will be able to go home the same day.

 On average around 8-12 sessions of ECT are given in a treatment course, with a few days between sessions.
 You may need more or fewer sessions depending on your condition.

 Only approved psychiatrists with special training should give ECT.

 All psychiatrists in Australia and New Zealand follow strict regulations to ensure that ECT is performed safely.
 These regulations are contained in state Mental Health Acts and guidelines issued by Chief Psychiatrists and Health Departments.

 How does ECT work?

 The small electrical current increases the level of electrical activity in the brain leading to seizure.
 Current scientific evidence suggests that the seizure may rebalance the chemicals in the brain that cause depression and other mental illnesses.

 Is ECT safe?